Calorion/A-guide-to-a-Shell/basic-tutorials/a-shells-differences.md

 With `pickFolder` command, a-Shell can get access to another location on your iPhone/iPad, iCloud for example.

 You can also read/write `~/Documents/` folder with Files.
 Switch to “My iPhone”/“My iPad”, and you’ll see the directory “a-Shell”.
-Attention files outside of `~/Documents/` can not be read.
+Note that files outside of `~/Documents/` can not be read.

 ### Limitations